19hours/sg-statutes/Acts/Income Tax Act.md

 3\.
 The identity of the person in relation to whom the information is requested.

-4\.
-A statement of the information requested for including its nature, the relevance of the information to the purpose of the request, and the form in which the competent authority wishes to receive the information from the Comptroller.
+4. A statement of the information requested for including its nature, and the form in which the competent authority wishes to receive the information from the Comptroller.

+[S 595/2012 wef 03/12/2012]

 5\.
 The grounds for believing that the information requested for is held by the Comptroller, the Comptroller of Goods and Services Tax, the Comptroller of Property Tax, the Chief Assessor or the Commissioner of Stamp Duties, or is in the possession or control of a person in Singapore.

-6\.
-The name and address of any person believed to have possession or control of the information requested for.
+6. To the extent known, the name and address of any person believed to have possession or control of the information requested for.

+[S 595/2012 wef 03/12/2012]

 7\.
 A statement that the request is in conformity with the law and administrative practices of the country of the competent authority, and that the competent authority is authorised to obtain the information under the laws of that country or in the normal course of administrative practice.

-8\.
-A statement that the country has pursued all means available in its own territory to obtain the information including getting the information directly from the person in relation to whom the information is requested.
+8. A statement that the country has pursued all means available in its own territory to obtain the information except those that would give rise to disproportionate difficulties.

-9\.
-The details of the period within which that country wishes the request to be met.
+[S 595/2012 wef 03/12/2012]

+9. [Deleted by S 595/2012 wef 03/12/2012 wef 03/12/2012]

 10\.
 Any other information required to be included with the request under the prescribed arrangement.